UrvaSurti/FigmaToRN-FriendScreen/README.md

 		1. Similar to above
 		2. Similar to above
 		3. Variable name "JAVA_HOME" and variable value path of jdk11 (should be similar to this C:\Program Files\Java\jdk-11)
-		4. In system variable set variable path click edit and set paste the similar path as above with bin (similar to this C:\Program Files\Java\jdk-11\bin)
+		4. In system variable click "path" press edit and paste path similar to C:\Program Files\Java\jdk-11\bin)

 All set now follow the following steps given below